 If you wanted the mailbox data always to be search ready, you would do this.
 Suitable for use-cases needing frequent access.

-To back up data on the Inactive Store
+To back up data on the Open Store

-You would park data on the Inactive (cold) store if you needed to access the data infrequently (a few times a year).
+You would park data on the Open (inactive/cold) store if you needed to access the data infrequently (a few times a year).
 Accessing information from this store will take longer but will save a lot on storage costs.

 Step 2: Delete old email from the primary mail server